-- The next step in the s.
+- [16] The next step in the s.
 22 analysis is to determine if the personal information falls into any of the types of information listed in s.
 22(4).
 If it does, then disclosure would not be an unreasonable invasion of personal privacy.
 The applicant and City argue that s.
 22(4)(e) applies to the personal information at issue.
-That subsection states: - 22(4) A disclosure of personal information is not an unreasonable invasion of a third party's personal privacy if ... (e) the information is about the third party's position, functions or remuneration as an officer, employee or member of a public body or as a member of a minister's staff - Several past orders have held that severance pay is encompassed within [13] the meaning of "remuneration" in s.
+That subsection states: - 22(4) A disclosure of personal information is not an unreasonable invasion of a third party's personal privacy if ... (e) the information is about the third party's position, functions or remuneration as an officer, employee or member of a public body or as a member of a minister's staff - [17] Several past orders have held that severance pay is encompassed within the meaning of "remuneration" in s.
 22(4)(e).
 There is no dispute between the parties that the dollar figure in issue was a severance payment to the third party.
 Accordingly, I find the third party's name and severance amount are subject to s.
-22(4)(e) and that it would not be an unreasonable invasion of privacy to release the information. - The third party argues that "[a]ny correlation of me and my name to that severance amount could seriously impact my chances of future employment and/or promotions..."8 This amounts to an argument that ss.
-22(2)(e) (unfair financial or other harm), and 22(2)(h) (unfairly damage reputation), are circumstances which weigh against disclosure of his personal information.
-However, it is not necessary to consider their application.
+22(4)(e) and that it would not be an unreasonable invasion of privacy to release the information. - [18] The third party argues that ss.
+22(3)(f), 22(2)(e) and 22(2)(h) weigh against disclosure of her personal information in this case.
+More specifically, she submits that disclosure of the information would: - unfairly expose me to financial harm, damage to my reputation, and cast doubt on my creditworthiness which has the potential to jeopardize any and all current and future employment and business transactions. - [19] However, it is not necessary for me to consider the third party's argument on these points.
 That is because, when s.
 22(4) applies, the information cannot be withheld under s.
 22, despite the application of any considerations contained in ss.
-22(3) and/or 22(2).
-Therefore. the City must not refuse to disclose the information to the applicant under s.
+22(3) and/or (2).
+Therefore, the City must not refuse to disclose the information to the applicant under s.
 22(1).